cpouthier/kasten-imagepull/readme.md

 - Waits for Job completion, then deletes the Job and ConfigMap.
 - `postExport` phase deletes the created PVC.

+# How to use this blueprint

-## Requirements / Prerequisites
+## Prerequisites
-- A running Kanister controller in the cluster.
+- A running Veeam Kasten instance in the cluster.
 - The node(s) must be able to reach image registries used by your pods.
-- The `cpouthier/kasten-toolbox:1.0.0` image (used by the blueprint) must include `skopeo`, `jq`, and standard shell utilities (this blueprint was written against that image).
+- The `cpouthier/kasten-toolbox:1.0.0` image (used by the blueprint) includes `skopeo`, `jq`, and standard shell utilities (this blueprint was written against that image, if you want to create your own image, refer [to this docker file)](https://github.com/cpouthier/backupcopy).
 - A StorageClass that can dynamically provision PVCs (PVC request uses ReadWriteOnce).
-- Sufficient RBAC / permissions for Kanister to create ConfigMaps, PVCs, Jobs and to list/get pods in the target Namespace.
+- Sufficient RBAC / permissions to create ConfigMaps, PVCs, Jobs and to list/get pods in the target Namespace.

 ## Important defaults
 - Namespace: the target is the Namespace object passed when invoking the Blueprint.